Pinched Curvature in Heintze Groups of Carnot-type

 Intersecting the layered basis with $T_p G$ will give an orthogonal basis for the nilpotent Lie algebra, and if the basis is taken together with $e_0$, a (vertical) vector in the positive $\R_+$ direction, we get a basis for the whole tangent space at an arbitrary point in a Heintze group of Carnot-type.
 We will abuse notation in this setting by referring to elements of any tangent space as linear combinations of $e_{i,j}, e_0$ without referencing the translation.
 We will also talk about a layered basis for a Heintze group of Carnot type as a layered basis for the Carnot subgroup together with a (unit) vertical vector.

-\begin{prop}{\cite{harmonic}} Let $G$ be a Heintze group of Carnot-type equipped with a horocyclic metric.
+\begin{prop}{\cite{harmonic}} Let $G$ be a Heintze group of Carnot-type.
 Then there exists a vertical vector $A$ such that when the Lie algebra decomposes $\mathfrak{g}= (\oplus \mcv_i) \oplus \R A$, then the $\mcv_i$ are eigenspaces of the action by $\ad A$ with eigenvalues $i$ in the Lie structure on $N \times \R_+$ induced by the generalized Cayley transform. \end{prop}

-Furthermore, if we choose our horocyclic metric carefully, we may assume $[e_0,V_i] = i V_i$ (equivalently that $A$ is unit length).
+Furthermore, if we choose our Cayley pullback metric carefully, we may assume $[e_0,V_i] = i V_i$ (equivalently that $A$ is unit length).
 In essence, the generalized Cayley transform has replaced the adjoint action of $\R$, which is normally the exponential applied to a derivation, with the derivation itself.

 We continue by providing an answer to the question of Nishikawa by proving the existence of the following class of Riemannian metric on any Heintze group of Carnot-type.